themesberg/flowbite/README.md

 For full documentation, visit [flowbite.com](https://flowbite.com/).

-## Getting started
+## Components

-Flowbite can be included as a plugin into an existing Tailwind CSS project and it is supposed to help you build websites faster by having a set of web components to work with built with the utility classes from Tailwind CSS.
+Flowbite is an open source collection of UI components built with the utility classes from Tailwind CSS that you can use as a starting point when coding user interfaces and websites.

 👉 [See all components](https://flowbite.com/docs/getting-started/introduction/)